aleflabo/COSKAD/README.md

 </p>

-The official PyTorch implementation of the paper [**Contracting Skeletal Kinematics for Human-Related Video Anomaly Detection**](https://arxiv.org/abs/2301.09489).
+The official PyTorch implementation of the paper [**Contracting Skeletal Kinematics for Human-Related Video Anomaly Detection**](https://www.sciencedirect.com/science/article/pii/S0031320324005685), published in the Pattern Recognition journal.

 <!-- Visit our [**webpage**](https://www.pinlab.org/coskad) for more details. -->